 Mistrust and punitive contracts torment the value chain as a result of the absence of a clear communication path throughout it.

-‘We need to change the way we collaborate and communicate in construction.
-The first thing you do when you get together to build something is to sign a contract about how you are gonna solve things when you go to court.
-That’s the challenge this industry is facing.’
+The first thing you do when you get together to build something is to sign a contract about how you are going to solve things when you go to court.
+But it shouldn’t be like that.

 Let’s talk numbers